phillipshreves/education-station/README.md

 # Instructions
 Class: TicTacToe
     Private data members:
+        board
-        the board(a list of lists that represent a 3x3 board) current_state
+            a list of lists that represent a 3x3 board current_state
             Value must be one of:
                 X_WON